"This is the absolute best training I've ever done and I can't recommend it highly enough”

 Continued training with us is on an invite only, case by case, basis.
 We run small classes (8-10 depending whether we're working on text or not) which means we need to ensure our room is made up of the right energies and fit.

 Our working relationship with casting directors and other specialists trainers means we can offer additional courses and masterclasses alongside our in-house training.

 Our regular weekly classes ensure actors who have trained with us can keep their responsive skills at their highest possible level, making sure you are always ready to work when the opportunity arises.
 We don’t just teach ‘the technique’, we also ensure that you know how it translates on the job, after all, what’s the point in learning something that you can only use in a class environment?

 Most importantly, we 100% trust the work we teach and we are invested in you.
-Our priority is guiding actors through a technique which enables them to be healthy, happy actors - we don’t believe in the “break them down to build them up approach” but we will push you to be the best actor you can be.
+Our priority is guiding actors through a technique which enables you to be healthy, happy actors - we don’t believe in the “break them down to build them up approach” but we will push you to be the best actor you can be.

 Join us: become part of the Both Feet community, linking up actors who’ve trained in the Meisner Technique all across the UK.

 Don't just listen to us though, see what our students are saying and have a read of our article in The Stage to get a feel for our teaching approach.

 The Meisner Technique is a powerful and respected approach to acting taught in most major drama schools across the world.
 It teaches you how to: unleash truthful, emotional performances; let go of self-consciousness; expand your acting range; build self awareness and develop the ability to act moment to moment.